xma711/notebook/computer_networks/bluetooth/README.md

 issues and solutions
 ---------------

-If phone cannot transfer files to ubuntu, need to enable it at "personal file sharing" interface.
+If phone cannot transfer files to Ubuntu, need to enable it at "personal file sharing" interface.

 Reference: http://askubuntu.com/questions/131570/how-do-you-make-ubuntu-accept-files-sent-over-bluetooth